LGOG/Spider/README.md

 # Spider
-GET on the entier website (3 levels)
+GET on the entier website (3 levels) with coloers